 These filmmaking workshops are part of a series created to support participants in the Bridging Divides, Healing Communities Youth Film Challenge, a project of the Berkshire Film and Media Collaborative (https://berkshirefilm.org/) and the Civic Life Project (https://civiclifeproject.org/), funded by the Berkshire Taconic Community Foundation (https://www.berkshiretaconic.org/).

 The Youth Film Challenge is designed to encourage local young people to make their voices heard by making a short film (max.
 6 minutes) that addresses polarizing issues they contend with in their home, school, community, or beyond.
-It’s open to all between the ages of 14-24 who live or attend school in Columbia, Berkshire, northeast Dutchess and northwest Litchfield counties.
+It’s open to all between the ages of 14-24 who live or attend school in Columbia County, Berkshire County, NW Dutchess County, and NE Litchfield County.

 It’s free to enter the Youth Film Challenge, and early entrants will get $50 toward production costs.
 Free cameras are available to those without smartphones to make their films.
 Submissions will be judged by a panel of film industry professionals, and finalists will be screened at three local venues.
 The judges will award $3,500 in cash prizes, including the grand prize of $2,000.